 All students currently enrolled at Wilson Tech can take advantage of the following post-secondary preparation opportunities.
 Whether you are planning on going to college or entering the world of work right after graduation, these programs can assist you in reaching your goals!
-For more information contact Renee Massari 631-425-9050 or at rmassari@wsboces.org
+For more information contact one of the Tech Counselors at any of our campuses.